Table of Contents

 To start using the package, create a new client instance by providing your API key:

-Not got an API Key?
+Need an API Key?

 Fetching Live Currency Rates Using Go